johnszewczyk/bashgame/README.md

 inital array, which serves as a database, is too slow to utilize as a framebuffer.
 The second array, which is updated only incrementally, is drawn repeatedly.
 Finally, a third array describing the viewable area of the map (relative to the player) is used to choose which tiles are drawn.

-<br><br>

-## Future

-- [ ] Game menu to launch or configure options
-- [ ] Additional tile types; items, collectables, traps, etc.
-- [ ] Multiple NPCs

-## Historical Comments
-A section to reflect on milestones

-### Tile Database

-Initially, a tile was an associative array, allowing many properties through keys and values.
-An array held the names of each tile for reference.
-The limitations of nested arrays in bash created a convoluted system to set or access tiles.
-Ultimately, the added complexity, though functional, resulted in the program becoming tedious to understand.
-Further, moving away from a padded coordinate system (via printf) to a positional/ indexed organiztaion not only simplified code, but immediately allowed game size to increase from ~90x90 to ~600x600 or more.
-Finally, moving to a single indexed array for all tiles massively reduced load times.